The lowdown (in their own words...)

 If the firm were a fictional character it would be...

-Slaughter and May regularly handles some of the largest and most complex corporate and finance deals.
-A member of the City’s elite group of Magic Circle firms, it has a brilliant reputation for its M&A, corporate tax and commercial litigation.
+Slaughter and May is a member of the City's elite group of Magic Circle firms and has an excellent reputation for M&A, corporate tax and commercial litigation.
 The firm's client base includes governments, entrepreneurs, funds, banks, retailers and entertainment companies.
-Slaughter and May has additional offices in Brussels, Beijing and Hong Kong, as well as 'best friend' relationships with a number of top corporate firms around the world.
+Slaughter and May has additional offices in Brussels, Beijing and Hong Kong, as well as 'best friend' relationships with a number of firms around the world.

 The star performers